openlawteam/openlaw-elements/README.md

 OPENLAW_EMAIL=alex@email.com OPENLAW_PASSWORD=password npm start
 ```

-*NOTE:* If you do not provide credentials, the app will still run, but you will not be able to select an address lookup from the drop-down, nor be able to see the values in the rendered preview HTML.
+*NOTE:* If you do not provide credentials the app will still run, but you will not be able to:

+* Select an Address lookup from the drop-down
+* Use the Identity lookup
+* See those values in the rendered preview HTML

 ### About the app